 The Bible doesn't say that those who were arbitrarily chosen by God came forward and were saved.
 Luke says that salvation (the promise) was for everyone that God called to Himself, not everyone that God randomly chose.
 That's simple grammar, not theology.
-The preceding verses demonstrate how God does this calling through the preaching of the gospel to all the nations and there's a demonstration on Pentecost Sunday we see a demonstration of the Apostles doing this very thing.
+The preceding verses demonstrate how God does this calling through the preaching of the gospel to all the nations, and on Pentecost Sunday we see a demonstration of the Apostles doing this very thing.

-Then in verse 41, Luke writes that those who received the word were baptized.
-There's no arbitrariness here.
-There's no irresistible grace here.
-The Bible says that those who believed (an act of the will) in other words accepted as true that Jesus was the Son of God based on the evidence presented by Peter in his sermon) and repented (another act of the will) were baptized in His name, those people would actually receive forgiveness and the gift of the Holy Spirit.
+Then, in verse 41, Luke writes that those who received the word were baptized.
+There is no arbitrariness here.
+There is no irresistible grace here.
+The Bible says that those who believed (accepted as true that Jesus was the Son of God based on the evidence presented by Peter in his sermon) and repented (another act of the will) were baptized in His name and thus received forgiveness and the gift of the Holy Spirit.

-These people acted on their belief or express their faith according to Peter's instructions and therein lies the difference between ourselves and our Catholic, Protestant, Evangelical and Pentacostal friends and neighbors.
-Their view of salvation and baptism is more highly influenced by Augustin and Calvin's teaching than they are by the New Testaments teaching on the subject.
+These people acted on their belief (expressed their faith) according to Peter's instructions and therein lies the difference between ourselves and our Catholic, Protestant, Evangelical and Pentecostal friends and neighbors.
+Their view of salvation and baptism is more highly influenced by Augustine and Calvin's teaching than they are by the New Testament's teaching on the subject.
 For example:

-Roman Catholicism – Catholics baptize babies because they believe in total depravity, they call it original sin.
-A baby is born, they believe, a baby is born with sin and based on the vicarious faith of the parents or the godparents that sin is removed at baptism.
-Never mind that a baby cannot repent or give an assent of will according to the New Testament, Catholic dogma and tradition trump basic Bible teaching, that's what's happening.
+Roman Catholicism – Catholics baptize babies because they believe in total depravity, they call it Original Sin.
+They believe that a baby is born with sin, and based on the vicarious faith of the parents or the godparents, that sin is removed at baptism.
+Never mind that a baby cannot give an assent of will (belief and repentance) according to the New Testament, Catholic dogma and tradition trump basic Bible teaching.

-Most Protestant, evangelical, Pentecostal – Calvinistic teaching has crystallized into traditions and practices where people do things not even aware of why they do them.
-When I had talked to some Baptist people that I know and we happen to get to talk about religion they can't explain why they believe what they believe they don't know the background of it.
+Most Protestant, Evangelical, Pentecostal – Calvinist teaching has crystallized into traditions and practices where people do things while not even aware of why they do them.
+When I speak with Baptist people that I know and we happen to discuss religion they cannot explain why they believe and practice what they do concerning salvation.
 The teaching on baptism being a prime example.
 These groups don't see the necessity of baptism because it represents man's conscious participation in his own salvation and they reject that idea.
-The problem is baptism then becomes that pesky thing and you have to figure out what to do with it.
-The Bible says over and over that you have to do it but they don't know what to do with the it.
-If as Calvin teaches God chooses you and you can't resist His choosing, then baptism has no real purpose since it represents your response to God's offer of salvation.
+If, as Calvin taught, God chooses you and you can't resist His choosing, then baptism has no real purpose since it represents your response to God's offer of salvation.
 All you can do is accept what He has done (i.e. I accept Jesus as my personal Savior - a phrase not found anywhere in the New Testament).

 5. Perseverance of the Saved

 Those chosen by God can never lose their salvation.
-Restorationists taught that man's continued salvation is based on his continued faith and those who remain faithful until death or Christ's return (whichever comes first) these will be saved.
+Restorationists taught that man's continued salvation is based on his continued faith until death or Christ's return (whichever comes first).
 Jesus Himself said: